LunchAndVR/EDHaptics/README.md

 <img width="1920" height="500" alt="edhaptics" src="https://github.com/user-attachments/assets/7f7885e9-6c11-4bde-bf7e-c4d1b4ffffac" />

-Elite Dangerous haptics & force feedback for XInput, Gamepad, bHaptics, buttkicker and future supported products.
+Elite Dangerous haptics & force feedback for XInput, Gamepad, haptic gear like bHaptics and upcoming supported products.

 This is a mini mod to play Elite Dangerous with vibrations on your controllers, devices, sim rigs, and haptic suits.

 Elite Dangerous has limited telemetry it sends for feedback, which is why having feedback & haptics on ED been limited.
-What this version has that makes it improved:
+What this version has that makes it different than other mods:
 - Boost Button Feedback
 - Hardpoint Firing Feedback
 - bHaptics Feedback